Sleep: Quality

 The quality of sleep may be evaluated from an objective and a subjective point of view.
 Objective sleep quality refers to how difficult it is for a person to fall asleep and remain in a sleeping state, and how many times they wake up during a single night.
 Poor sleep quality disrupts the cycle of transition between the different stages of sleep.
 Subjective sleep quality in turn refers to a sense of being rested and regenerated after awaking from sleep.
 A study by A. Harvey et al. (2002) found that insomniacs were more demanding in their evaluations of sleep quality than individuals who had no sleep problems.

-Homeostatic sleep propensity (the need for sleep as a function of the amount of time elapsed since the last adequate sleep episode) must be balanced against the circadian element for satisfactory sleep.
+Homeostatic sleep propensity (the need for sleep as a function of time elapsed since the last adequate sleep episode) must be balanced against the circadian element for satisfactory sleep.
 Along with corresponding messages from the circadian clock, this tells the body it needs to sleep.
 The timing is correct when the following two circadian markers occur after the middle of the sleep episode and before awakening: maximum concentration of the hormone melatonin, and minimum core body temperature.